earldouglas/codedown/README.md

-rundown is a little utility to extract code blocks from Markdown files.
+codedown is a little utility to extract code blocks from Markdown files.
 It is inspired by [literate Haskell][1], and can be used to validate the correctness of code embedded in Markdown.